peterkappus/hugo-pk/content/blog/setting-okr-targets-and-psychological-safety/index.md

 I know: I'm telling you to ignore all the OKR literature out there, even John Doerr, himself... but above all, I'm a pragmatist.

-If people are being pushed too hard to "aim high" and "be ambitious" and it becomes a question of losing face in a scary environment, people will either reject OKRs outright (which can be addressed) or pick Key Results that don't actually matter and just pay lip service to the practice while it slowly dies on the vine and gives the organisation no benefit, while stifling future innovation by eroding trust in leadership and further willingness to try new things.
+If people are being pushed too hard to "aim high" and "be ambitious" and it becomes a question of losing face in a scary environment, people will either reject OKRs outright  or pick Key Results that don't actually matter and just pay lip service to the practice while it slowly dies on the vine and actually damages the organisation's ability to innovate (stifling future innovation by eroding trust in leadership and further willingness to try new things).

 ## What about OKR grading?